kmkamyk/Ansible-Facts-Explorer/README.md

             msg: "Facts have been gathered and will be cached by AWX."
     ```

-3.  **Optimize Fact Collection (Optional)**: Ansible can gather a large amount of data, some of which you may not need.
-To improve performance and reduce storage, you can limit the facts that are collected.
-You can use the `ansible.builtin.setup` module with parameters like `gather_subset` or `filter`.

-    For example, to gather only network and hardware-related facts:

-    ```yaml
-    ---
-    - name: Gather a subset of Ansible facts
-      hosts: all
-      tasks:
-        - name: Gather only network and hardware facts ansible.builtin.setup:
-            gather_subset:
-              - '!all'
-              - 'network'
-              - 'hardware'
-    ```

-    This customization makes both Ansible execution and subsequent browsing in the Facts Explorer much faster.

 ### For the "Cached DB" Source

 The PostgreSQL database acts as a high-performance cache.
 It's designed to be populated periodically from a source of truth, typically your AWX instance.
 You can create a script (e.g., Python, Bash) that: